 Troubleshooting:

-• Consult the manufacturer’s guidelines to determine if there are any specific adjustments that can speed up the leveller’s operation.
+- Consult the manufacturer’s guidelines to determine if adjustments can speed up the leveller’s operation.

 Platform Stuck or Jammed

-A platform that gets stuck or jammed during operation can be a significant safety concern.
-This issue can be caused by debris, foreign objects, or malfunctioning components within the dock leveller.
+A stuck or jammed platform during operation can be a significant safety concern.
+Debris, foreign objects, or malfunctioning components within the dock leveller can cause this issue.

 Troubleshooting: